 - 7.1 All academic appeal submissions received within the deadlines identified in Section 6 will undergo an initial filtering stage.
-The Appeals Investigation Officer may reject the appeal at this stage if any of the following conditions apply: - (i) The student is in disagreement solely with the academic or professional judgement of the original decision-making body and/or examination panel. - (ii) Appeals that do not on the face of the submitted documentation provide sufficient evidence to support a finding in favour of the student in relation to the grounds on which they have appealed. - (iii) The appeal is not within the scope of any of the grounds specified in Section 4. - 7.2 The Appeals Investigation Officer may request relevant information from the Faculty and/or the Faculty Research Degrees Committee prior to rejecting an appeal at the filtering stage.
+The Appeals Investigation Officer may reject the appeal at this stage if any of the following conditions apply: - (i) The student is in disagreement solely with the academic or professional judgement of the original decision-making body and/or examination panel. - (ii) The appeal is not within the scope of any of the grounds specified in Section 4.